fluthjs/fluth-doc/docs/en/api/plugin/thenAllPlugin.md

 # thenAllPlugin

-Global then plugin, executed whenever a child node is created in the stream chain, used for global monitoring and handling of node creation.
+Global then plugin that executes whenever a child node is created in the stream chain, used for global monitoring and handling of node creation, can only be used on `Stream` nodes.

 ## Type Definition